deckarep/gosx-notifier/README.md

 Usage Ideas
 -----------
-* Monitor your awesome server cluster and pop notifications when something goes haywire (we've all been there)
+* Monitor your awesome server cluster and push notifications when something goes haywire (we've all been there)
-* Scrape Hacker News looking for articles of certain keywords and pop a notification
+* Scrape Hacker News looking for articles of certain keywords and push a notification
-* Monitor your stock performance, pop a notification, before you lose all your money
+* Monitor your stock performance, push a notification, before you lose all your money
-* Hook it up to ifttt.com and pop a notification when your motion-sensor at home goes off
+* Hook it up to ifttt.com and push a notification when your motion-sensor at home goes off
-* Ping your Redis cluster for good behavior and pop a notification when a developer is storing JSON in Redis strings because they still think Redis is the same as Memcached.

 Coming Soon
 -----------
 * Group ID
 * Remove ID

 Licence
 -------